liran2000/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 <!--truncate-->

-## Feature Flags services Server SDKs different architectures approaches
+## Feature Flags services Server-side SDKs different architectures approaches

 During usage and development involvement at several feature flag services providers, I have encountered some different architectures approaches used by some vendors.
 Each vendor server-side SDK can commonly belong to one of the described